Skip to main content

 Newborn babies living near green spaces tend to be healthier: study

-• Researchers at Drexel University's Dornsife School of Public Health found in 2025 that newborns near newly planted trees in Portland, Oregon, tend to have higher birth weights.
+• Researchers at Drexel University's Dornsife School of Public Health found that newborns living near newly planted trees tend to have higher birth weights in a study published in 2025.

 Insights by Ground AI